Integrative-Transcriptomics/OmicsTIDE/README.md

 ## Installation Guide
 The following steps are required to set up the requirements for properly running OmicsTIDE.
 The installation process includes python libraries for the back-end implementation.
 Scripts required for the front-end functions are all loaded directly from the web.

-**NOTE: Although it is recommended to work with a virtual environment to avoid package version conflicts, this step can also be skipped if the user is aware of potential conflicts and the appropiate package version (see requirements.txt) are installed.**
+**NOTE: Although it is recommended to work with a virtual environment to avoid package version conflicts, this step can also be skipped if the user is aware of potential conflicts.**

 ### 1) Basic Requirements
 Python, pip and virtualenv version should be >= 3.6.10, >= 20.1.1 and >=20.0.23, respectively.